Hoyg/azuredevopslabs/labs/vstsextend/aspnetmodernize/readme.md

     Once the **State** of the container is **Running** you can access the deployed **Nerd Dinner** application using **IP address**.
 Copy the **IP address** and paste in the browser to see the application running.

     ![finaloutput](images/finaloutput.png)

+## Summary

+You have learnt how to migrate from a LocalDB to SQL server in Azure and access the dockerised application from an Azure Container Instance.